guillaumejacquart/stupid-cms-db/README.md

 var app = express();
 ...
 var sitePath = path.join(__dirname, 'site');
-var archivesPath = path.join(__dirname, 'archives');
 cms({
 	sitePath: sitePath,
-    archivesPath: archivesPath,
+	index: 'index.html',
 	auth: {
 		type: 'basic',
 		username: 'login',
 		password: 'password'
+	}
 }, app);
 ```
  5. Put your website static files in ./site
- 6. Add the ".editable" class to tags you want to make editable.
-Only leaves tag are recommended
+ 6. Add the ".editable" class and a unique ID to HTML tags you want to make editable.
+Only leaf tag are recommended
  7. Install the modules and run :
 npm install & npm start
- 8. Go to '/stupid-cms/admin' and enter your credentials to edit the site.
+ 8. Go to 'http://localhost:3000/stupid-cms/admin' and enter your credentials to edit the site.

 ### Using the middleware
 You can add a editable static site to any of your expressjs application using this middleware.
 Just add one configuration and pass your express app object to the cms :